Abi Masatora: Sumo career

 A few weeks before the September 2022 tournament, Abi tested positive for COVID-19.
 The JSA at the time had yet to determine whether or not Abi could participate in the tournament.
 However, Abi announced his withdrawal on the eve of the tournament due to knee and ankle injuries.
 The injuries required surgery and about three weeks of rehabilitation.
 Returning in November, Abi won his first top division championship with a 12–3 record, defeating tournament leader Takayasu on the final day and then winning a three-way playoff by defeating Takayasu and Takakeishō in consecutive matches.
 It was the first time a three-way playoff had been since in the top division since 1994 and made Abi the sixth different winner of a top division championship in 2022.
 Speaking to reporters the following day, Abi said he was looking forward to seeing his stablemaster Shikoroyama, who was unable to travel to Kyushu to see Abi's victory due to ill health.

 During the first days of the March 2024 tournament, Abi stood out by taking back-to-back victories over two of the four ōzeki at the time (Takakeishō and Kirishima).
 In August 2024, Abi injured his back during a training session and had to withdraw from the summer tour.
 Later that month, he confided that his condition had improved thanks to acupuncture, and the press also reported his good results in team training prior to the September tournament.

 On Day 4 of the May 2025 tournament Abi earned his fourth career gold star by defeating yokozuna Hōshōryū.

+Ranked as a double-digit maegashira for the first time since November 2021, Abi started the January 2026 tournament excellently, recording six consecutive victories from the opening day.
+Abi went into the final day of the tournament with ten wins and four losses, being able to claim a Fighting Spirit Prize with an eleventh victory.
+However, he was defeated by sekiwake Kirishima and did not receive the award.

+Following a poor start to the March 2026 tournament, Abi, whose back was heavily taped, withdrew on the third day after suffering a loss to Ichiyamamoto, citing a partial spine fracture.
+This is his first tournament absence since Aki 2022.
+He returned to competition on Day 9, facing maegashira Churanoumi.